The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 Multilateral Spending and Commitments

-In 2022, Spain channeled 40% of health ODA through multilaterals, above the DAC average of 34%.
-The largest share, or 21% of total health ODA is channeled through the EUI, followed by the Global Fund at 11%, and the World Bank’s IDA at 5%.
+In 2023, Spain channeled 70% of health ODA through multilaterals.
+The largest share of total health ODA is channeled through the EC, followed by the Global Fund, and the World Bank’s IDA.

 In September 2022, at UNGA77, Sánchez announced that Spain would disburse up to EUR237 million ( US$250 million) from 2023-2026 to foster global health initiatives, including a EUR130 million ( US$137 million) pledge to the Global Fund and other instruments related to pandemic preparedness and global health R&D.